-Cabling from SPD01 to the SCADA system can be extended to an arbitrary length not exceeding the maximum length allowed for RS-485 systems.
-In practice, 100 meters (328 ft) is an economical, safe, and reliable maximum to work with.
+Cabling from pyranometer to the SCADA system can be extended to an arbitrary length not exceeding the maximum length allowed for RS-485 systems.
+From the point of view of instrument specifications, there is no limit to the cable length.
+In reality the system design, environmental factors, data communication speed, required operating voltage, use of additional SPD's etc will determine possibilities for cable extension.
+In practice, 100 meters (328 ft) is an economical, safe, and reliable maximum to work with, which is why we recommend this as a maximum.
 When extending cables the following must be considered:

-- the conductor cross-section or wire gauge (AWG) of the power wires, the corresponding electrical resistance of those wires and the resulting voltage drop.
-Ensure that the voltage at the location of the instrument never drops below the minimum operating voltage taking the worst-case situation with the maximum in-rush current for each device attached to the power wires - noise pick-up by long signal cables may cause communication failures.
-To reduce this effect, use well-shielded cables with twisted wire pairs - cables must be suitable for permanent outdoor use
+the conductor cross-section or wire gauge (AWG) of the power wires, the corresponding electrical resistance of those wires and the resulting voltage drop.
+Ensure that the voltage at the location of the instrument never drops below the minimum operating voltage taking the worst-case situation with the maximum in-rush current for each device attached to the power wires.